 Be sure to marry wisdom with freedom and seek to find what will benefit you most, body, mind and spirit.
 And here’s a hint– your best yes is not always the “healthy” choice.

 Remember, it is 100%, absolutely ok to enjoy ALL foods.
 But, there is a threshold which leads to poor health and bondage.

 3. Will eating this food lead to poor choices?

-Romans 13:14 NKJV But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill its lusts.
+But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.
+Romans 13:14 ESV

 You know “that” food.
 The one you abandon all rational thought to have it because it’s “sooo good.”
 For me, it’s a tub of creamy chocolate ice cream, a bag of opened chocolate candies, or a chocolate cake that can be eaten in transparent slivers until the entire thing is vaporized.
 Are you seeing a theme here?